Gologolo97/infra-portfolio/jenkins/README.md

-puropose: cretaing container with jenkin and docker inseide
+purpose: cretaing container with jenkins and docker inside

-to run it:
+to run it please tap:

 docker-compose up --build